BroadbandForum/obbaa/docs/aggregator/index.md

     f.
 When the request includes the mount-point of the managed device (yangmnt:mount-point \"root\"), the Aggregator extracts the
-        requests from the mount-point - creating using the extracted data as a request and fowards the extracted request to the request processor component that provides that capability.
+        requests from the mount-point - creating, using the extracted data, a request and fowards the extracted request to the request processor component that provides that capability.
 When the component that processes the request returns the result, the Aggregator packages the result to the mount point.

 ### Notification Flows